-You can override the search results and influence the order that documents are ranked in the query result list with document relevancy boosting.
-This can promote important documents to higher scores and make them easier to find.
+You can override the search results and influence the order in which the documents are ranked in the query result list, with document relevancy boosting.
+This can

-Relevancy boosting assigns a score to a document for specific queries entered by the search user.
+Relevancy boosting assigns a score to a document for specific queries entered by you.